awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 ## Spark Defaults Set By Amazon EMR<a name="spark-defaults"></a>

-The following table shows how Amazon EMR sets default values in `spark-default` that affect applications\.
+The following table shows how Amazon EMR sets default values in `spark-defaults` that affect applications\.

 **Spark defaults set by Amazon EMR**